Privacy policy

 Name: __utmb

 Purpose: This cookie is used to determine new sessions.
-It is updated every time new data or info is sent to Google Analytics.
+It is updated every time new data or information is sent to Google Analytics.

 Expiry date: after 30 minutes